swiftxp-hub/spt-show-me-the-money/README.md

   - Press F12 or F1.
 This will open the BepInEx Configurator, where you should find SMTM and all its configurable features.

 - **Is there a quick-sell addon?**
-  - Yes, it is.
+  - Yes, there is.
 Please have a look at the "Addon" tab on the mod page.

 - **No price information is shown in the tooltip.
 What can I do?**
   - Double-check that SMTM is installed correctly.
 If you're unsure, reinstall it.
 Check the mod's description for detailed installation instructions.